ChangtongZhou/front-end-interview-practice/interview-prep-1.md

 * Pure functions don’t have side effects like network or database calls.
 * Pure functions also do not override the values of anything

+### Immutability:

+#### What are the benefits of immutability?

+* Bring increased performance to your app
+* Leads to simpler programming and debugging, as data that never changes is easier to reason about than data that is free to be changed arbitrarily throughout your app.
+* In web app context, it enables sophisticated change detection techniques to be implemented simply and cheaply, ensuring the computationally expensive process of updating the DOM occurs only when it absolutely has to

+#### Why is immutability required by Redux?

+* Both Redux and React-Redux employ shallow equality checking:
+  * Redux's combineReducers utility shallowly checks for reference changes caused by the reducers that it calls.
+  * React-Redux's connect method generates components that shallowly check reference changes to the root state, and the return values from the mapStateToProps function to see if the wrapped components actually need to re-render.

+    *Such shallow checking requires immutability to function correctly.

+* Immutable data management ultimately makes data handling safer
+* Time-travel debugging requires that reducers be pure functions with on side effects, so that you can correctly jump bet

+### Shallow equality checking:

+Shallow equality checking (or reference equality) simply checks that two different variables reference the same object.

+A shallow equality check is therefore as simple (and as fast) as a === b

 ### How do you use react-redux package

 1. install react-redux package
 2. provider
 3. call connect function in container component

 ### Thunk: